pearsonpshtoo/bro/README.md

 # bro
-front end for apt that accepts bro-centric commands and translates them to commands
+front end for apt that accepts bro-centric commands and translates them to apt commands

 #install